 (ABOVE – – another con artist Cherry Hinkle who initially went by “Anne West”)

-(ABOVE – – the alleged Thomas E. Castello, whose existence has never been proven)
+(ABOVE – – the alleged Thomas E. Castello, whose existence as a Dulce “base” security guard has never been documented and proven – – the Dulce “base” itself, physically, has never been proven to have ever existed)

 (ABOVE — the late Paul Bennewitz of Albuquerque, New Mexico who first became convinced in 1979 of the existence of the Dulce underground base under the Archuleta Mesa)